ImamaSarwar/Smart-Budget-Tracker-Expenses-Analyzer/README.md

 # AuraFin: Smart Budget Tracker & Expenses Analyzer

 AuraFin is a command-line Python application designed to help users manage their incomes, expenses, and savings goals efficiently.
-It features user authentication, income and expense tracking, summaries, intelligent financial insights, and category-wise analysis — all while allowing customization of currency symbols and savings targets.
+It features user authentication, income and expense tracking, summaries, intelligent financial insights, and category-wise analysis, all while allowing customization of currency symbols and savings targets.

 ## Features